jfdev001/icon-model-machine-learning-backbone/README.md

 `configure.ac` is the default `configure.ac` which does not have the appropriate modifications to support this flag.

-One last addition, if you are using an FTorch version on or after commit `ddfd35a5b0b0874f05aa7345f06ae25a8c35a4a8`, FTorch has a pkg config file.
+One last addition: if you are using an FTorch version on or after commit `ddfd35a5b0b0874f05aa7345f06ae25a8c35a4a8`, FTorch has a pkg config file.
 This means you do not have to define the `LDFLAGS`, `LIBS`, and `FCFLAGS` manually, but rather can rely on querying the flags that the authors of the FTorch